-This little gem was written in June of 2007.
+FLASHBACK POST: This was originally published in June of 2007 on my former blog.
 My children were 4, 2, and 5 months old.
-Oh how I miss those little ones, but then I am reminded of the work of those days…
+I miss those little ones, but not all of the work.

 No Wonder I am so TIRED